-As Texas broadens its components, Boards will use in-demand and emerging industries to prioritize training and work experience opportunities made available to participants in each workforce area.
+Boards will use in-demand and emerging industries to prioritize training and make work experience opportunities available to SNAP E&T participants in each workforce area.

+Mini-Simplified SNAP

-Mini-Simplified SNAP: Texas will continue operating a mini-simplified SNAP for FFY 23.
+Texas will continue operating a mini-simplified SNAP for FFY 24.
 This will allow TANF recipients participating in TANF work experience or community service programs to have the value of their SNAP benefits combined with the value of their TANF benefits.
 The policy allows TWC to deem a family as meeting its participation requirement based on the maximum hours allowed under the minimum wage requirements of the Fair Labor Standards Act.
-On average, there are about 10 recipients monthly that have the value of their SNAP benefits.
+On average, there are about 10 recipients monthly that have the value of their SNAP benefits combined with the value of their TANF benefits.